12 strategies to build resilience in kids

 7. Help them reframe negative thinking

 When we are stressed, we can get stuck in negative thought patterns.
 This can make situations seem more difficult than they actually are.
 Teach them to identify negative thinking and reframe it so that it is more realistic.
 This will help the situation seem less threatening, and they will feel more confident and capable of tackling it.
-If you’re unsure how to do this, don’t panic – I’ll have an entire blog post on this topic for you soon!
+If you’re unsure how to do this, check out this blog post for more information!

 8. Let them take risks